Week 2 of 4: Instrumentation and Noise Characterization

 uncertainty.

-Quick self-test: Classify each of these as random (R) or systematic (S):
+Quick self-test: Classify each of these as statistical (St) or systematic (Sy):

-In Week 4, when you construct your uncertainty budget, you will need to identify the dominant sources of both random AND systematic uncertainty, and combine them appropriately.
+In Week 4, when you construct your uncertainty budget, you will need to identify the dominant sources of both statistical AND systematic uncertainty, and combine them appropriately.

 The error bar is a graphical way to display the uncertainty in a measurement.
 In order to put error bars on a plot you must first estimate the error for each point.
 Anytime you include error bars in a plot you should explain how the uncertainty in each point was estimated (e.g., you “eyeballed” the uncertainty, or you sampled it \(N\) times and took the standard deviation of the mean, etc.)